Aurelius-LLC/Remotr/README.md

                 public string Address { get; set; } = string.Empty;
             }
             ```
-            **IMPORTANT: Always add the GenerateSerializer attribute to child grain states.**
+            ## **IMPORTANT NOTES:**
-            **IMPORTANT: States should always have a string Id as well as another Id to differentiate parititions**
+            - Always add the GenerateSerializer attribute to child grain states.
-              -
+            - States should always have a string Id as well as another Id to differentiate partitions

-      3) Creating Commands and Queries
+      3) **Creating Commands and Queries**
          1) **Creating Commands:** Extend StatefulCommandHandler to create a command
             ```csharp